 “These are no ordinary documentary films.
 They contain the heart and soul of the people who lived the history.”

 The documentary films have been organized into three film series: The Air War Series, the American West Series, and the Military History Series.
 Seventeen films in these three series are ready for immediate shipment.
 All films are offered with free shipping.

 Target Japan Coming Soon

-Target Japan: The 509th Composite Group and the Beginning of the Atomic Age, 58 minutes, release scheduled for December 1, 2019.
+Target Japan: The 509th Composite Group and the Beginning of the Atomic Age, 58 minutes, release scheduled for late 2020 or early 2021.

 Work is underway for a new documentary film on the 509th Composite Group and the atomic missions to Japan.
 This new film will add much to what we know about the atomic project, especially the ordinary people who worked behind the scenes to end the war in the Pacific.
-Production is scheduled to begin in the spring with the film’s release planned for December 1, 2019.
+Research and writing is scheduled to begin in late 2019 and production will begin in 2020.

 History of Old Segundo Productions

 In 2002, military historian Vernon L. Williams established the East Anglia Air War Project, with the goal of preserving the memory and history of community in wartime England, in particular, the community established between the American airmen who came in large numbers, beginning in 1942, and the British families who lived in rural England near and around the American bomber and fighter bases.
 The project focused on the agricultural areas north and northwest of London where large numbers of American air bases were established among the farming villages and towns that stretch from Norwich on the east to Kettering to the west of Cambridge.
 The target interview audience included American aircrews and ground personnel stationed in the Eighth and Ninth Air Forces and British family members who were children or young adults during World War II.
 The underlying oral history methodology relied heavily on an archival research design and a literature review of a growing historiography of secondary works, memoirs, and unit histories.